Fritzchips/Twitter-Showcase/README.md

 ## Welcome to Sweet Tweet!

-A full-stack Tweet Generator that takes data straight from the Twitter API using Axios.
-This was created using NodeJs/Express, React and Bootstraps.
+A full-stack Tweet Generator that takes data straight from the Twitter API using Axios created using NodeJs/Express, React and Bootstraps.

 Try it out [here](https://fritz-sweet-tweet.herokuapp.com/)